 - 1.2.
-The Discharger is regulated pursuant to National Pollutant Discharge Elimination System (NPDES) Permit CA0004961.
-The Discharger was previously subject to Order R2-2015-0033 (previous order).
-The Discharger filed a Report of Waste Discharge and submitted an application for reissuance of its Waste Discharge Requirements (WDRs) and NPDES permit on December 5, 2019.
-After idling petroleum operations, the Discharger submitted a revised Report of Waste Discharge for its renewable fuels operations on March 12, 2021. - 1.3.
+The Discharger is regulated pursuant to National Pollutant Discharge Elimination System (NPDES) Permit CA0005789.
+The Discharger was previously subject to Order R2-2017-0039 (previous order).
+The Discharger filed a Report of Waste Discharge and submitted an application for reissuance of its Waste Discharge Requirements (WDRs) and NPDES permit on March 7, 2022. - 1.3.
 The Discharger is authorized to discharge subject to the WDRs in this Order at the discharge locations described in Table 1 of this Order.
 Regulations in 40 C.F.R. section 122.46 limit the duration of NPDES permits to a fixed term not to exceed five years.
 Accordingly, this Order limits the effective period for the discharge authorization.
 Pursuant to 40 C.F.R. section 122.6(d) and California Code of Regulations, title 23, section 2235.4, the terms and conditions of an expired permit are automatically continued pending reissuance of the permit if the Discharger complies with all requirements for continuation of expired permits. - 1.4.
-The discharge is also regulated under NPDES Permit CA0038849, which establish requirements on mercury and polychlorinated biphenyls (PCBs) from wastewater discharges to San Francisco Bay.
-This Order does not affect that permit.
-In areas where construction stormwater is not subject to physical treatment, the Discharger must enroll under NPDES General Permit for Stormwater Discharges Associated with Construction and Land Disturbance Activities (NPDES Permit CAS000002, currently Order 2009-0009-DWQ).
-These requirements do not apply to stormwater that drains to the Discharger's wastewater treatment plant or stormwater treated in earthen basins via physical settling.
+The discharge is also regulated pursuant to NPDES Permit CA0038849, which establishes mercury and polychlorinated biphenyls (PCBs) requirements for wastewater discharges to San Francisco Bay.
+This Order does not affect that permit. - 1.5.
+For areas where stormwater is not subject to physical treatment, the Discharger has obtained coverage under NPDES General Permit for Stormwater Discharges Associated with Construction and Land Disturbance Activities, State Water Board Order 2009-0009-DWQ.
+This Order authorizes discharges of stormwater that drains to the Discharger's wastewater treatment plant and stormwater treated in earthen basins via physical settling prior to discharge.